System Boot

 Values Hierarchy

 Definition.
-A values hierarchy is the ordered list — not the list — of what you actually prioritise when two goods conflict.
-It is revealed by your choices, whether or not you ever wrote it down.
+The ordered list — not the list — of what you actually prioritise when two goods conflict.
+Revealed by your choices, whether you wrote it down or not.

 Function